 If you tested and did not attend RCTC – but you did complete coursework at another school, it may be a good idea to test with RCTC so that your course placements reflect your up-to-date skills and knowledge.

-Students may be allowed to test more than two times within a 12 month period.
+Students are not allowed to test more than two times within a 12 month period.

 Is English your second language?